csdavidson/dnd5e_tactician_class/Tactician.md

 | 13th | *aura of life, banishment, guardian of faith* |
 | 17th | *dawn, hallow, holy weapon* |

+### Cantrips
+*3rd level Magister feature*

+You learn three cantrips from the cleric spell list.
+They count as tactician spells for you, and Intelligence is your spellcasting ability for them.

 ---
 # Tactician spell list
 ---